sotbike/SILENUS/README.md

 # TB2
 time series analysis data &amp; code (overall complications after robotic / open partial nephrectomy)

-R code is included for the implementation of fixed and random effects models
+R code is included for the implementation of fixed and random effects models in the context of a meta-regression analysis

 fisrtly place the data file on desktop